mitpre/raspberry-pi-setup/README.md

     - `MBRFormat` Master Boot Record

 ### Installing the *NOOBS* software
-The easiest step ... if needed, step by step instruction can be found [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up):
+The easiest task:
 1. Download [raspberrypi.org>Downloads>NOOBS](https://www.raspberrypi.org/downloads/noobs/)
 2. Extract
 3. Place the files to the root of the SD card that you formatted in the previous step.
 4. SD to rPi
-5. Boot up and choose Raspbian (at least the one with Desktop ...)
+5. Boot up and choose Raspbian (at least the one with Desktop

+Step by step instruction can be found on [projects.raspberrypi.org](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) if needed...

 ### Change/modify the following
 **password**, hostname, screen size, what you plan on using on the rPi (I2C, SPI, remote GPIO, ...)